TheLastSultan/RocketDevsDocs/docs/index.md

 <img src="./assets/african_map.png" alt="Africa Map" style="width:60%">
 </div>

 As a team in Africa, we believe that Africa's software development landscape is brimming with untapped potential, driven by the increasing availability of free education and improved infrastructure.
-With a youthful and rapidly expanding population, the continent stands as a unique opportunity for substantial economic growth and advancement while fueling your startup.
+With a youthful and rapidly expanding population, the continent stands as a unique opportunity for substantial economic growth and advancement.

+Where needed, RocketDevs will supply equipment to ensure access to the internet and computing resources.
+By doing so we aim to foster economic progress and drive a significant humanitarian impact.
+These jobs not only offer financial stability but also empower individuals to lead better lives, access quality education, and actively contribute to their communities.

 ### **Rigorous 8-Hour Screening Process**
 <div align="center">